MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 You can run multiple database copy and move operations from the source managed instance to one or more target instances.

-Copying and moving a database is different from point-in-time restore (PITR), because it creates a copy of the database after the operation is completed.
+Copying and moving a database is different from point-in-time restore (PITR) because it creates a copy of the database after the operation is completed.
 PITR creates a copy of the database from a specified moment in the past.

 > [!IMPORTANT]
 > When you move a database to a new destination, existing PITR backups don't move with the database, and they're not available.
 The database starts a new backup chain on the destination instance the moment the move operation is completed.